caterryan/SqlScriptBuilder/README.md

 * Path to .dll assembly
 * Schema name in postgresql database

 Windows Powershell scripts are included as usage examples.
+To use them, be sure to build the .NET project first, then run the powershell scripts located in the build folder.
+They will not work from the source files.

 The scripts can also be used as part of a CI/CD or build workflow by piping in the parameters and piping the output to something like a file.